leandroadonis86/5G-CPE_NR500-EA-Router/Secrets/Webpage/README.md

 There are other few working .asp webpages that may damage device with wrong use.

-In this router it is possible to make visible hidden debug menus with an builtin account "root" added by manufactorer such as "Engineering Setting" menu.
+In this router it is possible to make visible hidden debug menus with an builtin account "root" added by manufacturer such as "Engineering Setting" menu.
 This account unfortually is available in all devices and the password can only be changed by modifying the jbc_settings.ini file with root access in shell.

 ![login as root](https://github.com/leandroadonis86/5G-CPE_NR500-EA-Router/blob/main/Secrets/Webpage/login_asroot.png)